Gangadhar-mudhiraj/Brightness-controller/Readme.md

-# project on brighness cntroll
+# project on brighness controll

 <h1>Using html css and javascript for DOM functions</h1>